influxis/Invent-Bridge/WindowsInstall.md

 USB Cable from Arduino to Computer

-iotbridgewin.zip ( Available to download within the "release" tab )
+iotbridge-win32-v0.1.zip ( Available to download within the "release" tab )

 Instructions: